Lake Taupō: Tourism

 Tourism is a major component of Taupō's commercial sector.
 The busiest time for the industry is the high summer season around Christmas and New Year.

 The lake area has a temperate climate.
 Daily maximum temperatures recorded for Taupō range from an average of 23.3 °C in January and February to 11.2 °C in July, while the nighttime minimum temperatures range from 11.6 °C in February down to 2.2 °C in July.
 Rain falls in all seasons but is greatest in winter and spring, from June to December.

 Taupō hosts the Lake Taupo Cycle Challenge, a cycling tour around the lake which can take anywhere between four and ten hours.
 Skydiving is a popular local sport and tourist attraction.
-Taupō also hosts the Kellogg's Ironman event.
+Taupō also hosts the ANZCO Ironman event.

 Crossing the 40.2 km length of the lake is a challenge for open-water swimmers.
 In 2020, Michael Wells from Darwin, Australia, was the first to breaststroke across the lake.